How Long Do Water Filters Last?

 Under sink water filters are among some of the more affordable and popular water filtration systems.

-Costing on average between $250 and $400, these systems are installed into your plumbing system connecting to your kitchen sink.Â
+Costing on average between $250 and $400, these systems are installed into your plumbing system connecting to your kitchen sink.

-Typically under sink water filters will have a GPM of at least 5, though some will have more.Â
+Typically under sink systems will have a GPM of at least 5, though some will have more.

 Water Pitcher Filter

-Another very popular option for filtering water is a water pitcher with a filter on it.
+Another very popular option for filtering is a water pitcher with a filter on it.
 These are typically the cheapest options for someone looking for filtered water.

 On average, water pitchers cost around $25.
-However, the cost of replacing filters for water pitchers can add up, as these will need to be changed frequently, which will be touched on in the next section.Â
+However, the cost of replacing filters can add up, as these will need to be changed frequently, which will be touched on in the next section.

 The Berkey Option